Welcome to School of Bio-Engineering

 -

-To provide Industry based training for developing professional skills and soft skills such as proficiency in languages, technical communication, verbal, logical, analytical, comprehension, team building, inter personal relationship, group discussion and leadership skill to become a better professional.
+Inculcate professional skills and soft skills such as proficiency in languages, technical communication, verbal, logical, analytical, team building, inter personal relationship, group discussion and leadership skills for meeting the changing needs as Entrepreneurship in healthcare profession.

 -

-To apply the ethical and social aspects of modern Engineering and Technology innovations to the design, development, and usage of new products, systems, gadgets, devices, etc
+Apply the ethical and social aspects of modern Engineering and Technology innovations to the design, development, and usage of new products, machines, gadgets.

 Programme Outcomes – (POs)